Healthy Homes Assessment Mount Victoria

 Insulation Mount Victoria

-The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The greater the R-value, the better the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3